HolboxAI/newberryai/README.md

 - **Medical Bill Extractor**: Extract and analyze data from medical bills
 - **Coding Assistant**: Analyze code and help you with coding as debugger
 - **Speech to speech assistant**: Real-time voice interactive assistant
+- **PII Redactor AI assistant**: Analyze text and remove PII (personally identifiable information) from the text
+- **PII extractor AI assistant**: Analyze text and extract PII (personally identifiable information) from the text

 ## Installation

 ```sh
  pip install newberryai
 ```

 ## Usage

 You can use the command-line interface: